-It is important to note that there is no single cause for mental illness, as many biological, psychological, physical, social, and environmental factors can contribute to being at risk for, or have developed a mental disorder.
+It is important to note that there is no single cause for mental illness, as many biological, psychological, physical, social, and environmental factors can contribute to one developing mental health issues.

-Many people can suffer from more than one mental disorder simultaneously, which is known as co-occurring disorders or dual diagnosis.
-The most common forms of mental illness that we treat at Montare Behavioral Health include:
+Many people can suffer from more than one mental disorder simultaneously.
+When people suffer from multiple mental disorders at the same time, it’s considered a dual diagnosis.
+The most common forms of mental illness that we treat here at Montare Behavioral Health include:

-Often individuals with addictions may not have access or the means to obtain effective mental health treatment resources.
+Often individuals may not have access or the means to obtain effective mental health treatment resources.
 Most don’t for various reasons.
 These include:

-As there are various risk factors associated with the predisposition or onset of mental health issues, it is of utmost importance to find a mental health treatment program that specializes in dual diagnosis, where specialists can find the root of the issue, and discover whether there are any underlying pre-existing conditions that could be contributing to one’s problems.
+As there are various risk factors associated with the predisposition or onset of mental health issues, it is of utmost importance to find a mental health treatment program that specializes in dual diagnosis if that’s what you suffer from.
+That way, dual diagnosis specialists can find the root of the issue, and discover whether there are any underlying pre-existing conditions that could be contributing to one’s problems.

-Therefore, being able to recognize the signs that there may be an issue, is the best chance at gaining access to proper mental health resources and professional help.
-At Montare Behavioral Health, our team of qualified mental health specialists can help you or a loved one seek the professional care necessary to properly live and cope healthily with mental illness.
+Being able to recognize the signs that there may be an issue, is the best chance at gaining access to proper mental health resources and professional help.
+At Montare Behavioral Health, our team of qualified mental health professionals can help you or a loved one seek the professional care needed to properly live and cope healthily with mental illness.

 Awareness of mental illness and the need for treatment has continued to grow in recent years.
-This is in large part due to education and continuing an ongoing discussion about the struggles that people with mental health go through.
+This is in large part due to education and continued, ongoing discussions about the struggles that people with mental health go through.

-Truth is, oftentimes, individuals struggling don’t see the signs or in denial that there is something wrong with them.
-Therefore, a mental illness commonly is undiagnosed, misdiagnosed, and worse, left untreated.
+Truth is, oftentimes, individuals struggling with mental health issues don’t see the signs or are in denial that there is something wrong with them.
+Therefore, mental illnesses are commonly undiagnosed, misdiagnosed, and worse, left untreated.
 This causes extreme complications mentally, physically, and socially.

 According to the World Health Organization (WHO), people with a confirmed mental illness never seek treatment or believe they are unable to receive the proper treatment that they need to manage their condition, due to various circumstances, such as the ones below.

-One of the top reasons why people don’t end up seeking help for their mental illness is because they are in denial.
+One of the top reasons why people don’t end up seeking help for their mental health disorders is that they are in denial.
 Some people have what is called anosognosia.
 This is where people have a lack of insight into their health.
 In other words, individuals are unable to grasp the reality that they have a mental illness, or simply can’t accept their diagnosis.

-Simply, a person with a mental health issue may not believe anything is wrong with them, they don’t see or recognize the signs in front of them, or they don’t think they need help.
-There are ways someone who needs mental health care might not even know they are exhibiting signs.
-After all, symptoms for conditions are oftentimes very similar, so it can be hard to notice.
+Simply, a person with a mental health issue may not believe anything is wrong with him or her, they don’t see or recognize the signs in front of them, or they don’t think they need help.
+Someone who needs mental health care might not even know that he or she is exhibiting signs of mental illness.
+After all, symptoms for different conditions are oftentimes very similar, so it can be hard to notice.

-Also, admitting that one has a problem is the first step, but it is not an easy thing to do.
-Therefore, some people who may recognize that they have a problem will try to come up with every solution as to why they don’t need help.
+While admitting that one has a problem is the first step, but it is not an easy thing to do.
+Some people may recognize that they have mental health disorders but try to come up with every solution as to why they don’t need help.

 Denial is the main reason why people specifically with schizophrenia or bipolar disorder refuse to take their medications or do not seek treatment.
-Whatever the case may be, everyone is different, therefore, no one can compare their situation to another person.
+Whatever the case may be, everyone is different, therefore, no one can compare his or her situation to another person’s situation.

 Although most insurance companies cover the cost of treatment for mental illness to some degree, not everyone has the means or the best insurance policy.
 Mental Health America’s statistics for mental illness show that 5.3 million adults in the United States with mental illness are uninsured.
 This stops 24.6 million (56%) people from receiving any mental health care.

-As young adults are at a higher risk of developing mental health issues, untreated or undiagnosed conditions, often result in difficulties making money decisions, let alone, the life-saving decision to get help.
+Young adults are at a higher risk of developing mental health issues.
+Young adults also often suffer from untreated or undiagnosed mental health disorders.
+Unfortunately, young adults also often experience difficulties making money decisions and the life-saving decision to get help.

-Despite there finally being more of an open discussion surrounding mental health care and treatment, shedding the light on the importance of the subject, people are still afraid of being stigmatized (discriminated against) if they admit they need help.
+Despite there finally being more of an open discussion surrounding mental health care and treatment, people are still afraid of being stigmatized (discriminated against) if they admit that they need mental health treatment.

-Mental illness is not a weakness, but those who have it, see themselves as weak or less than.
-Low self-esteem makes a person struggling even more unsure, which makes it even more difficult to admit to anyone including family, friends, a doctor, and even yourself that professional help is necessary.
+Mental illness is not a weakness, but those who suffer from it often see themselves as weak or less than.
+Low self-esteem makes a person struggling with mental illness even more unsure of his or her condition.
+This makes it even more difficult for a person to admit that he or she is suffering from mental health issues to anyone, including family, friends, a doctor, and even him or herself.

-There is already a wealth of information out there to help guide those suffering, including friends and family who need to find effective mental health treatment.
-While there are misinformation and myths regarding mental health, it is important to try your best to dispel it, as it can be detrimental to one’s health, whether you are the caregiver or the one with the illness.
+There is already a wealth of information available in the world to help guide people who are suffering from mental illness, including friends and family who need to find effective mental health treatment.
+While there are also misinformation and myths regarding mental health, one must do his or her best to dispel those myths and decipher between fact and fiction.

-A professional will always be the best source, as they are trained to know how to deal with various types of people and disorders.
-As a result, they know what treatments will suit someone best long-term.
-So, always consult your doctor for information, as it will produce the best outcome.
+At the end of the day though, mental health professionals will always be the best source when it comes to mental health news and talk therapy.
+This is because mental health professionals are trained to know how to deal with various types of people and mental disorders.
+Therefore, mental health professionals know what treatments will suit someone best long term.
+Always consult your doctor for information on mental health treatment, as it will produce the best outcome.

 At Montare Behavioral Health, we have a comprehensive process to help us to reach an accurate mental health diagnosis.
 Our team starts by giving people a psychological evaluation, where they will answer a series of questions about their thoughts, feelings, and behaviors.

-The medical history will also be evaluated to discover the details behind a person’s prognosis if they have any health conditions, or genetic predispositions, or family history of mental illness that could be a contributing factor.
-A physical exam and possible lab tests may also be performed if your provider thinks that other underlying conditions could be relating to symptoms of mental illness.
+Each person’s medical history will also be evaluated to discover the details behind his or her prognosis or if he or she has any health conditions, genetic predispositions, or family history of mental illness that could be a contributing factor to the development of his or her condition.
+A physical exam and possible lab tests may also be performed if a person’s healthcare provider thinks that other underlying conditions could be causing him or her to experience symptoms of mental illness.

-It is important to note, that our treatment methods are NOT available at all locations
+It is important to note, that our different types of mental health services here at Montare Behavioral Health are NOT available at all locations.

 Review our locations to see what treatments are offered here.

-It is well documented that mental illness can negatively affect all aspects of one’s life, the brain, and body, health, relationships, etc. It is a cycle that won’t end without professional intervention and treatment.
+It is well documented that mental illness can negatively affect all aspects of one’s life and body, including one’s brain, body, health, relationships, etc. It is a cycle that won’t end without professional intervention and treatment.

-At Montare Behavioral Health, our various mental health treatment programs and services continue to help people from all walks of life suffering from mental illness.
+At Montare Behavioral Health, our various mental health treatment programs and services continue to help people from all walks of life who are suffering from mental illnesses.
 We aim to continue to change this and make healthcare for mental illness as accessible as possible.

-Treatment for mental health conditions depends on which type a person has, how severe it is, and if there may be any other underlying causes, such as a chronic condition.
+Treatment for mental health conditions depends on which type of mental health disorder a person has, how severe it is, and if there may be any underlying causes, such as a chronic condition.
 If you or a loved one is suffering from one of the common mental disorders, and also have failed to find accessible and effective mental health treatment, know that you’re not alone!

-At Montare BH, we create customized treatment plans to help the needs of individuals suffering from mental illness.
-Our specialists will work with you on creating a treatment plan tailored to your needs.
-Everyone is different, responds to treatments uniquely, so, treatment methods chosen will vary greatly.
+Luckily though, here at Montare BH, we offer countless types of mental health services.
+As a result, we are able to create customized treatment plans to help treat the needs of individuals suffering from mental illnesses.
+This means that our specialists will work with you on creating a treatment plan tailored to your individual needs.
+Everyone is different and responds to treatments uniquely, so, treatment methods chosen will vary greatly.

-Or for those who transition out of a residential facility and can live more independently, outpatient treatment for mental health can help those with more mild cases of mental illness learn tools on how to keep managing and coping with their conditions.
-In other words, some people may need social support and education on managing their condition, while others need to be more isolated and monitored more frequently to achieve optimal wellness.
+For people who transition out of a residential facility and can live more independently, outpatient treatment for mental health can help treat more mild cases of mental illness.
+Outpatient mental health treatment can also help people learn how to better manage and cope with their conditions.
+In other words, some people may need social support and education on managing their conditions, while others will need to be more isolated and monitored more frequently to achieve optimal wellness.

-Check out our locations to see what treatments are offered.
-If you or a loved one is suffering from addiction and/or mental illness, contact us today to learn more about our mental health services, admissions process, and see what is right for you.
+Check out our locations to see what mental health treatments that we offer.
+If you or a loved one is suffering from mental illness, call us for free today to learn more about our mental health services and admissions process, and see what’s right for you.